triggermesh/docs/docs/guides/cd.md

 ## Service Creation

-* On successfull execution of the _Task_ the service will be available and you will be able to see and use the function by navigating to the [_Services_](https://cloud.triggermesh.io/services) tab.
+* On successful execution of the _Task_ the service will be available and you will be able to see and use the function by navigating to the [_Services_](https://cloud.triggermesh.io/services) tab.

 ![](../images/serviceview.png)